algorithm-visualizer/algorithm-visualizer/ES6.md

 The new app uses [gulp](http://gulpjs.com/) to:

 - combine all individual modules into a single file
-- transpile ES6 code to ES5 with babel
+- transpile ES6 code to ES5 with [babel.js](http://babeljs.io/)
 - minimize JS and CSS code
 - generate source maps
-- add css autoprefixer to add vendor rules
+- add vendor prefixer to the css
-- provide a server with live-reload observing file changes
+- provide a server with live-reload

 ## Installation